 Step 2: Identify Areas for Improvement

 Once the bar was set, Integral worked with the brand to investigate and target areas for improvement for viewability and fraud.
 Monitoring the campaign for trends over the first few weeks provided benchmark comparisons that can tell the story of how the campaign is truly performing.
-After three weeks, once publishers reached significant volume, abnormalities were uncovered and there was the realisation of a fraud problem.
+After three weeks, once publishers reached significant volume, abnormalities were uncovered and there was the realization of a fraud problem.

 While looking into individual partner performances for fraud, it was discovered that one partner was the major culprit.
 This partner’s fraud steadily rose from 18 percent in the first week to 30 percent in the fourth week, while other partners hovered in the 5-10 percent range.